avinassh/avinassh.github.io/source/content/posts/scraping-javascript-website-python.md

+---
-Title: Scraping Javascript page using Python
+title: "Scraping Javascript page using Python"
-Date: 2014-10-18 14:03
-Category: code
-Tags: python, scraping
-Slug: scraping-javascript-website-python
+date: "2014-10-18T14:03:00+05:30"
+categories: ["code"]
+tags: ["python", "scraping"]
+slug: "scraping-javascript-website-python"
-Summary: Simple code example to illustrate scraping a javascript driven website, using Python and Dryscape.
+description: "Simple code example to illustrate scraping a javascript driven website, using Python and Dryscape."
+---

 Python library [dryscape][1] can be used to scrape javascript driven websites.